 And only Oracle can bring the power of InfiniBand in an enterprise-class, ready-to use, pre-integrated version to customers, without the develop/integrate/support pain.

-For more details, check the new Exalogic overview white paper which was updated only recently.
+For more details, check the new Exalogic overview white paper (no link, page no longer exists) which was updated only recently.